ojowinter/test/README.md

 *Copyright 2011  The "GoJscript" Authors*.
 See file AUTHORS and CONTRIBUTORS.
-Unless otherwise noted, the source files are distributed under the *GNU General Public License, version 3 or later* found in the LICENSE file.
+Unless otherwise noted, the source files are distributed under the *BSD 2-Clause License* found in the LICENSE file.

 * * *